AdobeDocs/analytics.en/help/admin/admin-console/first-admin-guide.md

 1. Enter the email address you would like to give full Analytics access to, and assign them the newly created full admin access profile.
 Click Save.
 1. The user now has full access to Adobe Analytics.

-## Granting product admin access for Experience Platform Launch
+## Granting product admin access for Data Collection in Experience Platform (formerly called Launch)

-Product admin access for Experience Platform Launch is nearly identical to granting product admin access for Analytics.
+Product admin access for tags in Experience Platform is nearly identical to granting product admin access for Analytics.

 1. Log in to the Admin Console with your Adobe ID credentials.
 1. Click the Products tab at the top.
 All products purchased by your organization are on the left.
 Click Experience Platform Launch by Adobe, then click the New Profile button.